 Apple prepares for extreme scenarios such as the coronavirus by mandating that major components be dual-sourced, both in terms of vendors and geography.
 These plans were a result of the 2011 earthquake and tsunami that hit Japan and led to component sourcing challenges for the iPad 2 that the company launched that year.

 It’s undeniable — pull systems are very effective in disciplining production to meet demand.
-In certain environments, they can even be more effective than push systems, especially as JIT promises to minimise the waste associated with storing materials.
+In certain environments, they can even be more effective than push systems, especially as just in time promises to minimise the waste associated with storing materials.
 In doing so, it saves the money that would otherwise go into indirect labour for storing and moving work-in-process inventory, and storing and handling buffer stock.

-To make a more resilient system, businesses may have to rethink how they approach JIT manufacturing to make sure they are fully embracing and practising the 14 principles of TPS, not just chasing low costs.
+To make a more resilient system, businesses may have to rethink how they approach just in time manufacturing to make sure they are fully embracing and practising the 14 principles of TPS, not just chasing low costs.